sebbekarlsson/rvfs/README.md

 ## Purpose
 > The purpose of this is to be able to ship single executables / libraries where all the
 > external assets & files can be bundled into the binary, and also to provide a comfortable interface
 > to work with these files inside the application / library.

+> It has other use cases as well, it can be used to archive multiple files into
+> one, just like `.tar.gz` or `.zip`; However; rvfs does not currently compress
+> the data.

 ### Example Use cases
 * VST Plugins that requires external files to function